krystianll/mlemur/README.md

 ```
 You might be asked to confirm by clicking 'Yes' or to select server from which the packages will be downloaded - select the first one

-4. In the R main window, select Packages in the menu bar at the top of the window and then "Install package(s) from local zip files"
+4. In the R main window, select "Packages" in the menu bar at the top of the window and then "Install package(s) from local zip files"

 5. In the new window, locate the downloaded zip file and click Open
 ### Installation using source files (requires compilation)